-Between 2014-15 and 2018-19, recurrent expenditure reported to the NPHED includes expenditure on public hospital services by public hospitals, by LHNs and by state/territory health authorities and includes expenditure on the provision of contracted care by private hospitals.
-For more information, see Table 1.1 available to download from the Hospital Resources excel tables found in the Info & Downloads section of the MyHospitals area of the AIHW website.
+From 2014-15, recurrent expenditure reported to the NPHED includes expenditure on public hospital services by public hospitals, by LHNs and by state/territory health authorities and includes expenditure on the provision of contracted care by private hospitals.
+For more information, see Table 1.1 in the Hospital resources 2019-20 data tables.
 In addition:

-- Between 2014-15 and 2018-19, for the purpose of reporting recurrent expenditure on public hospital services by public hospital peer group in this report, the AIHW assigned the recurrent expenditure reported by Victoria at LHN level to the 'major hospital' in the LHN-identified as the hospital with the greatest amount of admitted patient activity in the LHN. - Between 2014-15 and 2016-17, Tasmania reported estimated recurrent expenditure for all public hospitals.
+- Between 2014-15 and 2019-20, for the purpose of reporting recurrent expenditure on public hospital services by public hospital peer group in this report, the AIHW assigned the recurrent expenditure reported by Victoria at LHN level to the 'major hospital' in the LHN-identified as the hospital with the greatest amount of admitted patient activity in the LHN. - Between 2014-15 and 2016-17, Tasmania reported estimated recurrent expenditure for all public hospitals.

 Variation in expenditure on visiting medical officers may reflect differences in outsourcing arrangements.
-Variations in the outsourcing arrangements may also be reflected in variations in other recurrent expenditure categories reported in Table 2.7, from the Hospital Resources excel tables found available to download in the Info & Downloads section of the MyHospitals area of the AIHW website.
+Variations in the outsourcing arrangements may also be reflected in variations in other recurrent expenditure categories reported in Table 2.7, in the Hospital resources 2019-20 data tables.